LukeM94/B8IT150-CA/README.md

 https://freelanceflow.azurewebsites.net/

 # Using the application
-1. Create a user account via the Register page
+1. To create an account, click the Register button, fill out the form and then submit it
 2. Log in with your newly created account
 3. Navigate to the Jobs page
-4. Create a new job
+4. Create a new job by filling out the form and submitting it
-5. Navigate to the calendar where you'll see the newly created job appearing on the deadline date
+5. Navigate to the calendar where you'll see the newly created job appearing on the due date
 6. Navigate back to the jobs page and click on the job
 7. Modify or delete the job as required
 8. Generate a PDF report of all jobs by clicking the Generate Job Report button on the jobs page
+9. You can search for a job via the search page based on its ID or title
+10. You can sort and filter jobs when they appear in the Jobs or Search page tables